 ‘… you’d be surprised how many of us never recognise our emotions or feelings – we off-load instead.
 Rather than saying I failed and it feels so crappy, we move to I am a failure.
 We act out and shut down …’

-This is the crucial bit – during any day we may experience what we perceive as a failure, a disappointment, a scary challenge or a put-down.
+This is the crucial bit – truly listening to yourself.
+During any day you may experience what you perceive as a failure or a disappointment.

-But it’s like a default setting – instead of being curious and noting what emotions and thoughts we’re experiencing, we jump straight to avoidance and damning ourselves.
+It’s like a default setting.
+Instead of being curious and noting what emotions and thoughts we’re experiencing, we jump straight to avoidance and damning ourselves.

 Be curious about what you are experiencing.
-When you feel ready, speak silently and kindly to yourself with words of wisdom.
-Or adapt words or phrases in ways that feel right for you:
+Let yourself feel the fear, shame or anger.
+And when you feel ready, speak silently and kindly to yourself with words of wisdom.
+Or adapt words or phrases in ways that feel right for you.

 Rest your hand lightly on your heart and recite words of loving kindness towards yourself:

 ‘May I be filled with loving kindness